Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Prior Work on Graphs in NLP

-A notable early approach for graph-based document representation is to consider co-occurrence within a fixed-size sliding window \cite{mihalcea-tarau-2004-textrank}.
-Words are modeled as nodes, and two nodes are connected if the corresponding terms co-occur within a window of at most $N$ words. \citet{mihalcea-tarau-2004-textrank} used such co-occurrence graphs for $N \in \{2,\dots,10\}$ as a graph-based ranking model for keyword extraction.
-They found lower choices of $N$ to be preferable, as the connection between words further apart is often weaker. \citet{hassan-banea-2006-random} used the same approach for $N=2$ along with TextRank to replace term frequency weights, and then conducted text classification with classic machine learning models.
+For graph-based text representation, a simple approach is to consider word co-occurrence within a fixed-size sliding window: Words are modeled as nodes, and two nodes are connected if the respective words co-occur within a window of at most $N$ words. \citet{mihalcea-tarau-2004-textrank} used such co-occurrence graphs for $N \in \{2,\dots,10\}$ as a ranking model for keyword extraction.
+They found smaller $N$ to be preferable, as the connection between words further apart is often weaker. \citet{hassan-banea-2006-random} used the same approach with $N=2$ along with TextRank to replace term frequency weights, and then conducted text classification with classic machine learning models.
 In most of their experiments, this scheme outperformed using TF-IDF vectors. \citet{rousseau-etal-2015-text} also used a fixed-size sliding window graph (calling it \textit{graph-of-words}).
-They cast text classification as a graph classification problem by applying graph mining to obtain subgraph features to train a classifier.
+They cast text classification as a classification problem by applying graph mining to obtain subgraph features to train a classifier.

 \emph{Sequence graphs} are another simple scheme with edges reflecting the original order of words in the text \citep{castillo2015author}.
 The authors used the number of times the corresponding two words appear consecutively in the text as edge weights.